bs-3236R-BF680 [Conjugated Primary Antibody]

 Predicted Molecular Weight: 85/87

-Cross Reactive Species: Mouse
+Cross Reactive Species: Human

-Predicted Cross Reactive Species: Human
+Predicted Cross Reactive Species: Rat

 Cow